 Net working Capital Requirement = Inventory + Accounts receivable – Accounts payable

-Buyers and sellers can perform a comprehensive net working capital analysis before closing a transaction to avoid potential challenges.
+To avoid potential challenges, buyers and sellers can perform a comprehensive networking capital analysis before closing a transaction.